 - Taking some action to make it unlikely that the owner will regain the property

 Property can involve virtually anything of value, including money, real estate, and items of personal property.
-Services may include utility service, computer service, or food service, among others.
-An experienced Bethesda robbery lawyer may be able to more definitively explain how different situations can qualify as robbery under Maryland law.
+During a private consultation, a Bethesda attorney could explain how different situations might qualify as robbery under Maryland law.

 Both committing robbery and attempting to commit robbery are felony offenses under Md.
 Code, Crim.
 Law § 3-402.
-There is no requirement that robbery occur or be completed in order to be convicted of attempted robbery.
+There is no requirement that a robbery must have occurred to be convicted of attempted robbery.
 These offenses both carry the potential for a 15-year prison sentence.

-Certain factors may aggravate a charge of a robbery and result in enhanced penalties upon conviction.
+Certain factors may aggravate a robbery charge and result in enhanced penalties upon conviction.
 While these offenses also are felonies, they carry the potential for longer prison sentences upon conviction.
 A Bethesda robbery attorney may be able to assist those who are accused of robbery in minimizing or avoiding the negative consequences that could result from a conviction.

 For example, armed robbery or attempted armed robbery occurs when individuals use dangerous weapons in the commission of the offense or represent to others that they possess dangerous weapons during the offense.
 According to Md.
 Code, Crim.
 Law § 3-403, armed robbery or attempted armed robbery is also a felony offense that may result in a prison sentence of up to 20 years.

 Under Md.
 Code, Crim.
-Law § 3-405, carjacking involves using force or violence, or putting others in fear through threats of force of violence, in order to unlawfully take control of a motor vehicle that is in the possession of another.
-There is no requirement under the law for the persons committing this offense to have the intent to deny the owner possession of the vehicle on a permanent basis.
+Law § 3-405, carjacking involves using force or violence, or putting others in fear through threats of force of violence, to unlawfully take control of a motor vehicle that is in possession of another.
+There is no requirement under the law for the persons committing this offense to have the intent to permanently deny the owner possession of the vehicle.